-DSFT participants will be charged transaction fees (e.g., flat per-use charges or commissions from data sales transactions).

-DSFT participants will be charged connection fees (one-time charges related to initial access to DSFT services).
+The DSFT will be governed by a newly established organisation.
+The DSFT will be governed by an already existing organisation.
+DSFT participants will be charged transaction fees (e.g., flat per-use charges or commissions from data sales transactions). or DSFT participants will be charged connection fees (one-time charges related to initial access to DSFT services).